 - Airborne Infectious Disease Workplace Safety Standard: The law establishes minimum requirements for preventing the spread of airborne infectious diseases in the workplace, divided into segments of employee health screenings, face coverings, personal protective equipment, social distancing, and cleaning and disinfecting protocols.

-- Non-Retaliation: Retaliating against employees for reporting violations of their safety standard, reporting concerns of exposure to such diseases, and for refusing to work where there is a good faith belief that the workplace exposes employees to an unreasonable risk of exposure is prohibited.
+- Non-Retaliation: Retaliating against employees for reporting violations against safety standards, reporting concerns of exposure to such diseases, and/or for refusing to work where there is a good faith belief that the workplace exposes employees to an unreasonable risk of exposure is prohibited.